Candidates

 • Effective data anonymization techniques to maintain privacy while enabling AI data storage use.

-Addressing bias in AI algorithms is another critical ethical concern.
+Addressing bias in AI models is another critical ethical concern.
 Ensuring fairness in AI systems prevents the amplification of existing societal biases.
 Focusing on these ethical principles allows AI engineers to develop systems that are powerful, responsible, and fair.

 AI-Generated Code and Its Effects